K-OpenNet/OPNFV-ODL-IFG/README.md

 # OPNFV-ODL-IFG
-Repository of the Korea University
+This is repository of the Korea University.
-Our code is merged
+We proposed our code to OpenDaylight SFC project, and our code is merged.
-https://github.com/opendaylight/sfc/blob/master/sfc-provider/src/main/java/org/opendaylight/sfc/provider/api/SfcServiceFunctionLoadPathAwareSchedulerAPI.java
+This code is about the load/path-aware service function scheduler.
+The URL of merged code is as follows. https://github.com/opendaylight/sfc/blob/master/sfc-provider/src/main/java/org/opendaylight/sfc/provider/api/SfcServiceFunctionLoadPathAwareSchedulerAPI.java